 How to Find the Right Infertility Support Group

 Finding the right infertility support group isn’t about choosing the most popular or well-known option — it’s about fit.
-Many people try multiple support groups because traditional infertility support fails to account for the full reality of the experience: repeated loss, identity disruption, relationship strain, medical vulnerability, and profound social isolation.
+Many people try multiple infertility support groups because traditional infertility support fails to account for the full reality of the experience: repeated loss, identity disruption, relationship strain, medical vulnerability, and profound social isolation.

 If you’re searching for the best infertility support group, chances are you’re not starting from scratch.